confidencewoman/site/prologue-2-mayke.md

 This one was a slower number.
 The singer's swagger faded; he hugged the mic with both hands, as if it was the last source of heat in a cold winter.
 He began:

-> "It's the end of everything, and the air is freezing
+> "It's the end of everything, and the air is freezing<br>
-> Winter is your favourite time of year
+> Winter is your favourite time of year<br>
-> I promised you I'd never stop believing
+> I promised you I'd never stop believing<br>
-> You promised me that you would find me here
+> You promised me that you would find me here<br>
-> And now my soul is spinning with the seasons
+> And now my soul is spinning with the seasons<br>
-> The crowds have all packed up their smiles and cheer
+> The crowds have all packed up their smiles and cheer<br>
-> The Sun goes down and I'm alone and grieving
+> The Sun goes down and I'm alone and grieving<br>
-> Still at the altar, waiting for you, dear."
+> Still at the altar, waiting for you, dear."<br>

 It seemed it was Jade's turn to get lost in the performance on stage.